TomfromBerlin/bashrc/README.md

 ## Configure your prompt conveniently

+Whether the way of configuring the prompt described here also works like this in other shells, I cannot say at the moment.
+Maybe it works, maybe not.

 This [.bashrc](/.bashrc) makes the prompt configuration a little bit easier.
 Nonetheless it is often a pain in the a...

 A colored prompt with some useful information often looks like this in the [.bashrc](/.bashrc) file:

 `PS1="\n\e[0;37mSystemzeit \A\n\e[1;34m\u \e[1;33m@ \e[1;32m\h \e[1;32m\w\\e[0m:\$\[\e[0;5m\]_\e[0m`

-That's a bunch of cryptic strings.
-There are escape codes and color codes and it almost takes rocket science to read and understand fluently. (my [.bashrc](/.bashrc) contains a small explanation of escape codes, but only the most important ones, in German and English.
+This is a bunch of cryptic strings.
+There are escape codes and color codes and it almost takes rocket science to read and understand.
+Almost at the end of the file [.bashrc](/.bashrc) you'll find a small explanation of escape codes, but only the most important ones, in German and English.
 So you don't have to search the web to get started.
-More you can find [here](https://misc.flogisoft.com/bash/tip_colors_and_formatting))
+More you can find [here](https://misc.flogisoft.com/bash/tip_colors_and_formatting)

 But if you don't hate your life then you won't turn down help and there are some really badass guys out there who will use their skills to make your life easier.
 One of them is [Scriptim](../../../../../Scriptim/) and he made a phantastic tool: the [Bash Prompt Generator](../../../../../Scriptim/bash-prompt-generator).
 You can use this tool to preformat your prompt and afterwards you can change colors into a human readable format.
 The code for the prompt in my [.bashrc](/.bashrc) looks like this: